5 Reasons Why You Need Parcel Shipping Insurance

 Carrier insurance is provided directly through the shipping company.
 On the surface, this seems like the most obvious choice.
 After all, it is simple to acquire — you simply purchase the coverage when you pay for your shipping.
 However, carrier shipping insurance has a number of disadvantages.

 For one thing, some carriers refuse to cover certain types of items.
-If your business sells precious stones, for instance, shipping insurance through UPS is already disqualified as an option.
+If your business sells precious metals, for instance, shipping insurance through UPS is already disqualified as an option.
 Plus, coverage may only extend to certain destinations — some international locations are never covered by carrier insurance.

 Another limitation can be declared value.
 Some carriers give certain types of items a declared maximum value, no matter if the product is actually worth more.
 For example, if you are shipping plasma TVs with FedEx, the carrier will limit the declared value to $1,000.